-Mary Ramos is a fixer as much as she's a music supervisor.
-Though Ramos's skills placing music are very much in-demand — her other credits include everything from Spotlight to Reality Bites — with Quentin Tarantino, she says, it's her nearly infallible ability to secure the exact music he wants that's led to her role in every one of his films since Pulp Fiction.
-"My job over the past 20-something years has been to support him and to make sure he can get what he wants," Ramos, who first met Tarantino through their mutual friend actor Tim Roth, says.
-So, with their latest partnership, The Hateful Eight, set to come out this weekend, we asked Ramos to walk us through the music choices from some of Tarantino's most iconic scenes, from Neil Diamond's "Girl, You'll Be a Woman Soon" in Pulp Fiction to the James Brown–Tupac Shakur mash-up in Django Unchained.
+Mary Ramos is a fixer as much as she’s a music supervisor.
+Though Ramos’s skills placing music are very much in-demand — her other credits include everything from Spotlight to Reality Bites — with Quentin Tarantino, she says, it’s her nearly infallible ability to secure the exact music he wants that’s led to her role in every one of his films since Pulp Fiction.
+“My job over the past 20-something years has been to support him and to make sure he can get what he wants,” Ramos, who first met Tarantino through their mutual friend actor Tim Roth, says.
+So, ahead of their partnership on 2015’s The Hateful Eight, we asked Ramos to walk us through the music choices from some of Tarantino’s most iconic scenes, from Neil Diamond’s “Girl, You’ll Be a Woman Soon” in Pulp Fiction to the James Brown–Tupac Shakur mash-up in Django Unchained.
 Here are just nine of the stories:

 Pulp Fiction: Neil Diamond, “Girl, You’ll Be a Woman Soon”

 Neil Diamond’s 1967 hit single, performed by Urge Overkill, plays as Mia (Uma Thurman) overdoses on heroin at the end of a date with Vincent (John Travolta).